prebid/prebid.github.io/dev-docs/modules/userId.md

 #### RampID Examples

 1) Publisher passes a placement ID and elects to store the RampID envelope in a cookie.
+Make sure that the expiration time of the cookie is similar to what is set in ATS.

 {% highlight javascript %}